GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 Although inspired by #acr("ASSL") pipelines similar to those presented in @chap:active_ssl, their approach differs significantly.
 No explicit #acr("SSL") block is defined in their framework.
 Indeed, the robot controls are directly inferred from the aural perception.
-This system is architected around a direct feedback loop which allows for low computational cost and thus response times.
+This system is architected around a direct feedback loop, allowing for low computational cost and, thus, response times.
-Their contribution consists of both a theoretical scheme for commanding a robot using auditory features and real-world experiments with audio-based control tasks.
+Their contribution is a theoretical scheme for commanding a robot using auditory features and real-world experiments with audio-based control tasks.
 Those tasks include automatic gaze adjustment to face the active speaker and a navigation task based on #acr("ILD").
 The latter comprises following a sound source indoors, solely relying on audio perception.
 Regarding the proposed methodology, the process involves computing relevant auditory features such as the #acr("ILD") and #acr("IPD").
-These quantities are then interpreted geometrically to be linked to the task objective thus defining an interaction matrix $bold(J_s)$ satisfying
+These quantities are then interpreted geometrically to be linked to the task objective, thus defining an interaction matrix $bold(J_s)$ satisfying
 $
   bold(dot(s)) = bold(J_s) bold(u)
 $